genos/genos.github.io/_posts/2014-05-28-unusual-tools-in-data-science.md

 of others out there and let you know that parsing ad hoc (or just new) file formats with Attoparsec leads to solutions that are

-- easier to read that regexes
+- easier to read than regexes
 - easier to reason about than regexes
 - easier to come back to and work on/extend later than regexes
 - ... and typically *very* fast